It is our mission to provide a safe and caring environment for children and teens who have faced abuse, abandonment, neglect and/or homelessness.

-Early in the 1970s, the members of the Junior Woman’s Club of Columbia (JWC) were making themselves aware of the unique needs of children in stressful home environments.
-The club’s Search Committee began to study the situation and possible areas of service the club could offer.
-The tragic stories of abused children presented through the news media as well as special appeals from state and local authorities indicated the lack of emergency shelters for abused and neglected children in the community.
+Palmetto Place was founded in 1977 by the members of the Junior Woman’s Club of Columbia (JWC).
+In the early 1970s they became aware of the unique needs and tragic stories of abused and neglected children who needed support and created a plan to help.
 In June 1976, a special meeting of the club was called, and the membership voted unanimously for its new project, Youth Resources.
-In January 1977, a home was purchased in Columbia, and Palmetto Place Children’s Emergency Shelter was born in April 1977.
-Since the Shelter was founded, more than 6,000 of the Midlands abused, neglected and abandoned children have found a safe, nurturing home at Palmetto Place.
+By January 1977, a home was purchased in Columbia, and Palmetto Place Children’s Emergency Shelter was born in April 1977.
+Since the shelter was founded, more than 7,000 of the Midlands abused, neglected and abandoned children have found a safe, nurturing home at Palmetto Place.

 In 2012 there was another population who needed support, homeless teens.
 That year we began our Unaccompanied Youth Program with one teen and shortly after reserved four beds for homeless youth with nowhere else to go.
 In the last four years we have helped 23 homeless teens become self-sufficient and find independence.
 The impact we’ve made on these residents is clear, they come back and visit, stay in touch with our house parents, and reach out when they need help overcoming obstacles in their paths.